AhmadMrf/resume-page/README.md

 # resume-page
-a resume page with html , css and javascript
+a resume page with html , css and javascript<br>
+this page have 3 columns . fixed side bar and navigation bar and middle main section.